robert-dorna/dotfiles/README.md

 I'm using this feature to create an installer .iso with docker and ngrok on it which I sometimes use on my old stationary computer (not laptops) to host dockerized apps.

-The image is defined in `nixos/livecd.nix` and I should be defining a normal iso (I guess optimized for being run on pendrive) instead of installer iso, but that is how I learned that this is even possible so for now it is pointelessly an installer image and in future will be a normal OS but on pendrive.
+The image is defined in `nixos/livecd.nix` and I should be defining a normal iso (I guess optimized for being run on pendrive) instead of installer iso, but that is how I learned that this is even possible so for now it is pointlessly an installer image and in future will be a normal OS but on pendrive.

 Also in future I should include in this image few more tools related to devops,  deployment monitoring and management.